Well-Shen Lee

 ALS Geoanalytics

 Well-Shen has been involved in mining and mineral exploration for the past 10 years.
 He holds a PhD in Mineral Deposits from Laurentian University, Canada, and completed his undergraduate degree at the University of British Columbia, Canada.
-He has worked in a variety of exploration to feasibility-stage projects in Canada, the USA, and Botswana with experience on various base- and precious metal deposit types around the world in his current role at ALS Geoanalytics.
+He has worked in a variety of exploration to feasibility-stage projects in Canada, the USA, Brazil, and Botswana with experience on various base- and precious metal deposit types around the world in his current role at ALS Geoanalytics.
 He specializes in mineralogy, geochemistry, and machine learning.

 Well-Shen is a geometallurgist and explorationist who routinely works at the intersection of various geoscience disciplines.
 Using the lens of mineralogy and its effect on geochemical, metallurgical, and physical data, Well-Shen has produced multiple predictive models for geologists, resource estimators, engineers, and metallurgists during his career.